Step 1: Engage with Your Club Committee

 Step 5: Build Your Local and Online Network

-Connect with local schools and community organisations such as the Girl Guides and Scouts, to promote your new team and attract players.
-Engage with the Girls' Rugby and Women's Rugby Facebook pages for support and networking.
+Connect with local schools and community organisations such as the Girl Guides and Scouts, to recruit new players.
+Engage with the Girls' Rugby and Women's Rugby Facebook pages.

 Step 6: Allocate Golden Roles on GMS and Register Your Team